exosite/open-weather-product/README.md

 The device2 data structure set in ./services/device2.yaml is already Exosense compatible.
 However template user needs to update the product ./modules/vendor/configIO.lua Module and updates the data structure specific to the product.

+##### Murano IoT Connector (PDaaS) integration

+This template can be extended as an IoT Connector (PDaaS) to provide & publish product instance to multiple internal and external applications.

+Assuming you have a workable 3rd party cloud integrated and followed the above `setup` section.
+- Create a new branch or repo to keep the stand-alone version
+- Clone the Iot Connector (https://github.com/exosite/pdaas_template) repository
+- Merge Modules, Assets & endpoints: Different namespaces are used and you should be able to copy all modules files into your project modules.
+- Merge Services: Overlapping service configuration & eventhandlers needs to be merged manually, luckily the logic is trivial
+- Merge init.lua & murano.yaml: No changes from PDaaS should be required, however you need to enable the 'Assets' options
+- Push your changes to the PDaaS-Cloud2Cloud product branch
+- Publish the new template to Murano Exchange as described above

 ### Known limitations

 - As external service don't have an event API, current version requires the webservice to add custom routes for callback.
 (MUR-9171)
 - If the 3rd party api requires signature header, the signature management needs to be done in Lua.
 - Device2 service doesn't support batch functionality yet.
+- Exosense `config_io` is fixed (in ./modules/vendor/configIO.lua) and cannot be modified per device.